 Choosing a theme of pastels or yellows allows you to include a number of prints, such as lemons, pineapples and bananas.
 Choosing a theme like this allows you to build your collection over time, and not be restricted to a single piece.
 Start with a statement piece, such as this Lemon Botanical Fruit Print, and then build around it.

-Stick to the fruit theme and add a banana, a papaya, an avocado or a pineapple.
+Stick to the fruit theme and add a banana, tropical fruits or a pineapple.
 Choose the same frame every time, then regardless of whether you line then up or dot them around the room, you will have a consistent theme throughout.